STOCKS NEWS EUROPE-UK small caps close up 0.2 pct

-The FTSE Small Cap index rises 0.2 percent, as the midcaps add 0.1 percent, and the blue chips are 0.5 percent weaker.
+The FTSE Small Cap index closes 0.2 percent higher, while the blue chips are up 0.5 percent, and the midcaps gain 1.0 percent.

-Premier Foods gains 6.3 percent as two traders cite short covering on vague talk of possible refinancing, citing a read-across from beleaguered HMV HMV.L which got a banking lifeline last Friday.
+Nichols rises 11.2 percent to a life-time high after the soft drinks group says it expects 2011 profit to be significantly ahead of both the previous year and market expectations on the back of strong demand from international consumers.

-Fund management group Charles Stanley sheds 2.4 percent after it suffers a drop in revenues in the third quarter, showing the impact of the financial market downturn which has also affected peers such as Jupiter Asset Management JUP.L and Aberdeen Asset Management ADN.L.
+Brewin Dolphin lifts its price target for Nichols to 647 pence from 625 pence.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net